SAP Articles

 This part feels deceptively technical, but it’s actually where a lot of business logic lives.
 You’re defining how the company “thinks” about planning.
 What’s a profit center?
 How do costs roll up?
 What gets allocated and when?

-There’s a tendency to overbuild here—too many dimensions, too much flexibility.
+There’s a tendency to overbuild here, like building too many dimensions or too much flexibility.
 It usually comes from trying to please everyone.
 My advice?
 Start small.
 Add complexity only when you know it’s needed.

 4. Data Integration: Don’t Assume It’s All Clean